Bayesian dictionary learning estimation of cell membrane permeability from surface pH data: Computed example

+\end{enumerate} To simulate the limited measurement precision, the data was rounded off with the precision of 0.02 pH units.
 To identify the best explaining subdictionary for each of the test cases, we run the IAS algorithm with the sparsity parameter $\eta = 0.001$, and the stopping criterion for the outer iteration $\| \theta^{k+1} - \theta^{k} \| < \text{tol}_\theta = 0.001$.
 The maximum number of IAS iterations allowed is 1\,000.

 The least squares problem with non-negativity constraints within the IAS algorithm is solved by using the CGLS algorithm with a projection onto the non-negative cone.
 The stopping criterion for the iterations is a Morozov-type discrepancy condition, i.e., the iterations are stopped when the current $x$ vector satisfies